LP2X0X/PROGRAMMING/Web Dev/4 - JavaScript/4.8 - Browser Document, Events, Interfaces/4.8.1 - DOM/4.8.1.2 - Techniques/Searching Elements.md

  - fundamental
 ---

-Here’s a structured summary of _“Searching Elements in the DOM”_ (from the [javascript.info article](https://javascript.info/searching-elements-dom)), with key methods, what they do, and when to use them.

----

 ## Searching Elements: Methods & Tools

 These are the main ways to find elements in the DOM.